Birda Logo

 Distribution

 These birds migrate in flocks to the southwestern coast of Mexico and are permanent residents in Baja California Sur, the Mexican east coast, and Belize.
-Some may over-winter near feeders and can be found in Southern California neighborhoods, though they are rare in the winter months.
+Some may over-winter near feeders and can be found in Southern California neighbourhoods, though they are rare in the winter months.

 Behaviour